Prom: Fun, Stress — or Both?

 Planning to lose weight?
 Everyone can benefit from exercise and healthy eating habits a few weeks before prom, but dieting might not be the way to go.

 If you've talked to your doctor about needing to lose weight, prom could be a great reason to get motivated.
 But avoid last-minute crash diets.
-People who resort to these are usually left feeling weak, cranky, and not in the mood for fun.
+People who use these are usually left feeling weak, cranky, and not in the mood for fun.

 Because the weight lost through crash diets is mostly water weight, people usually gain the weight back after prom's over.
 Studies have found that frequent "yo-yo" dieters — people who crash diet and then go back to eating normally — may end up gaining more weight over time.